andrew/ultimate-awesome/README.md

 - [awesome-effective-altruism](https://github.com/henryaj/awesome-effective-altruism) - A curated list of resources on how to do the most good.
 - [awesome-deep-learning-materials](https://github.com/hggeorgiev/awesome-deep-learning-materials) - Curated materials from Centroida's Deep Learning team.
 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
+- [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
+Written by some people at Khoury Finance.
 - [events](https://github.com/learn-anything/events) - Awesome events.
 - [awesome-optics](https://github.com/Ly0n/awesome-optics) - A collection of online resources related to optics.
 - [ionic-anhembi-2021.1](https://github.com/mcf1110/ionic-anhembi-2021.1) - All the code produced at the "Mobile Devices" lectures for the first semester of 2021 at Universidade Anhembi Morumbi.